At PDAX, security is always our priority.

-To ensure that your PDAX account is secured at all times, you must keep in mind the following:
+We take extensive measures to ensure that every account is as safe as possible, but keeping your account secure is also a shared responsibility.
+To ensure that your PDAX account is safe at all times, please keep in mind the following:

 Employ best practices when creating a strong password for your account.

 In addition to complying with our minimum password requirements, avoid common password mistakes that make it more vulnerable to security risks such as using common words that can be easily guessed.

 Passwords should be complex and unique.
 Use passphrases that are hard for others to guess but easy for you to remember.
 It's also a good idea to change your password regularly while recycling an old password is a big no-no.

 Enable 2FA to give your account an additional layer of security.

 When you enable two-factor authentication (2FA) for your PDAX account, you will have to provide the 2FA code that will be sent to your mobile number via the Google Authenticator app every time you log in.
 This is in addition to providing your login credentials i.e. your username and password.

 In a nutshell, this makes things difficult for potential attackers to access your account as they would not only need your username and password but must also be in possession of your 2FA mobile phone.